 I have worked on my first soups but I am taking it slow since there are many things still to consider when pressure canning.
 For instance, I have been reading more about working with dried beans.
 I have found many hints regarding the expansion of beans as they are pressure canned.
 The headspace is important, as well as, the amount of liquid added to the not fully cooked beans that will be absorbed.

 I am also interested in putting up chilis and beef stew but I have also read that the results of ground beef in a chili becomes a very strange texture.
 For a beef stew the leaner the meat the better as an end result.
-My idea is to can the base for chili by preparing a chili bean and vegetables that is ready to be put into the pot and adding cooked ground sirloin.

 But first the beans… I have to admit that I have never cooked any dried beans before now and didn’t really know the process of sorting, soaking, straining, and cooking.
 Any bean I have every needed came in a can not a bag!
 It seemed a bit overwhelming at first since what does a rock or hard bean really look like.
 All the black beans are identical, but in the batch with a half hour of time I found a few I needed to toss.
 I was really excited about the prospect of making a black bean and corn salsa using the pressure canner.
 Remembering the expansion factor I followed a recipe and turned out a great rendition.

 - 4 cups tomatoes, peeled, chopped and drained

 - 1 T. Epazote seasoning

 - 15 ounce dried black beans, sorted, soaked overnight, drained and rinsed, then weighed